trinsic-id/v2-sdk/docs/index.md

 # Introduction

-Businesses spend huge amounts of time and money doing manual verification of the information contained within paper and pdf documents.
-The verification process is slow, security is weak, and prone to fraud (eg fake id cards in bars).
-These inefficiencies are often felt in highly regulated industries like supply chain, healthcare, banking, and education.
+Organizations spend huge amounts of time and money to manually verify information contained within paper and pdf documents.
+This verification process is slow and prone to misuse.
+Long security lines, repetitive paper forms, and increasing identity theft are a burden for individuals and organizations alike.

-Using the latest developments in cryptography and networking standards, We enable developers to shift their verification processes to an entirely digital, interoperable, portable format where high-risk trust decisions can be made almost instantly.

-This is much faster compared to exchanging and validating information through a paper or html form.
-It also massively increases the trust in the authenticity of the data getting exchanged.
-And it requires no centralized authority to operate - it's completely distribute like the internet itself.
+Using the latest innovations in authentication standards and networking protocols, Trinsic gives developers the tools to transform credentials, licenses, passes, and certificates to a format that can be exchanged digitally and verified instantly by anyone.
+This format is called a Verifiable Credential, and has recently been standardized by the W3C.

+Verifiable Credentials come with some new superpowers.
+Unlike a paper document or html form, when information within a verifiable credential is shared, it can instantly be proven to have come from a trusted source.
+Thanks to the flexibility of its digital nature, verifiable credentials can be easily shared with the minimum information needed for a use case.
+Finally, they require no centralized authority or proprietary technology to use - verifiable credentials are built on interoperable standards  designed to be open, privacy-preserving, and distributed like the internet itself.

-Thousands of organizations of all sizes - from startups to governments, use Trinsic's software and APIs to instantly verify information about individuals in person and online with technology instead of paper.
+Hundreds of organizations of all sizes and industries use Trinsic’s infrastructure and tools to instantly verify information about individuals with technology instead of paper.

-Trinsic provides an SDK that makes it easy to add these verification capabilities to your existing system without any new infrastructure or setup.

-## The Trinsic Platform
+## What is Trinsic?

-The Trinsic SDK has two main modules for now.
-We've split it up to enable more flexibility for different use cases.
+Trinsic provides a developer SDK so you can easily use verifiable credentials to quickly build an ecosystem of credential exchange.
+The Trinsic SDK initially has two main modules.
+We’ve split it up for separation of concerns.
+Each of these terms

-- Core, which deals with Messages and Wallets.
+- Core - Send and receive encrypted messages between devices.
-- Ecosystems, which provides useful objects like Credential Templates, Pass Templates and Registries.
+- Ecosystems - Manage Credential Templates, Pass Templates and Registries.

-### Trinsic Core
+## Core

-#### Messages
-Trinsic Core has two primary message types to utilize.

-**Credentials**
-Credentials are containers that hold information about you.

-The W3C Verifiable Credential Data Model is a standard that provides an interoperable digital representation of physical licenses, cards, documents, or certificates, and all kinds of abstract data.
-They are based on the [W3C VC Data Model](https://www.w3.org/TR/vc-data-model/#introduction).

-**Passes**
-Passes are generated from credentials or issued directly.
-They are specific to a scenario and only include the information necessary to fulfill a verifier's request.
+Trinsic Core can be used to send and store encrypted messages between two credential wallets.

-#### Wallets
+### Wallets

-A storage system encrypted and controlled by keys located on one or more devices.
+Credential wallets are a cross between a cryptocurrency wallet and an email inboxes.
+There is a wallet hosted by a wallet provider - in this case Trinsic.
+Each wallet can be accessed by a set of keys stored on devices.
+These keys provide signing and encryption capabilities. storage system encrypted and controlled by keys located on one or more devices.
 Storage is provided as a hosted service for convenience But keys are stored on the edge.
 Trinsic has no ability to view inside wallets.

+Wallets can be thought of as a cross between a cryptocurrency wallet and an email inbox.
+These wallets represent an individuals identity.

+Each wallet can be identified with multiple addresses.
+This gives some really helpful capabilities.
+If I want to interact with three different people, I can choose to give them the same ID or a different ID each, depending on if I want them to be able to correlate me with another.

-#### Communication
+### Secure Communication

+Trinsic Core has the ability to send any payload securely.
+The SDK supports signing, encryption, proof generation, and encryption.
+All of these messages

+When a message is signed, it can then be verified to not have been tampered with.

+When it is packed, it can be sent along an insecure channel without a third party reading its contents.

+When it's unpacked

 - Existing mediums of interopable information exchange are insecure and slow.
-In person it's paper. online it's the web form or sometimes email.
-It's all self-attested information.
-We've developed a secure messaging protocol that works in any context.
+In person it’s paper. online it’s the web form or sometimes email.
+It’s all self-attested information.
+We’ve developed a secure messaging protocol that works in any context.
-- Trinsic Core enables messages to be sent back and forth with high degree of trust that the contents haven't been tampered or sniffed.
+- Trinsic Core enables messages to be sent back and forth with high degree of trust that the contents haven’t been tampered or sniffed.
-- It's the power of PGP and (more recently) signal with much greater interoperability and cross platform transport mechanisms.
-Let's you send a message to someone online, and have them generate a proof of that message and have it be verified offline
+- It’s the power of PGP and (more recently) signal with much greater interoperability and cross platform transport mechanisms.
+Let’s you send a message to someone online, and have them generate a proof of that message and have it be verified offline
 - Selective disclosure, revocation, signing, encryption, verification all come out of the box and are easy to use, and are interoperable.

 ### Trinsic Ecosystem

-_**Coming soon.**_
+***Coming soon.***

 While credentials, passes, and wallets are the only thing an individual using your app might need to interact with, there are a few more concepts for the Provider.
 Templates and Ecosystems.

 Verifiers and holders want a way to know the issuer is a legitimate entity they trust.

-Holders want to know that the verifier they're sending a pass to is someone they trust.
+Holders want to know that the verifier they’re sending a pass to is someone they trust.

 We introduce the concept of a trust registry.

-**Credential Template**
-Describes a credential using its name and attribute types
+**Credential Template** Describes a credential using its name and attribute types

-**Pass Template**
-Describes a pass using the attribute types and queries on those attributes
+**Pass Template** Describes a pass using the attribute types and queries on those attributes

-**Trust Registry**
-Shows a list of authorized issuers and verifiers and the templates they're authorized to use.
+**Trust Registry** Shows a list of authorized issuers and verifiers and the templates they’re authorized to use.